ZEN-universe/ZEN-garden/documentation/how_to_ZEN_garden.md

 ### Run Tests
 The main purpose of the test files is their usage for the automated testing functionality of ZEN-garden.
 By comparing the variables' values gathered by simulating the testcases with some reference values, the correctness of the current framework code can be proved.
 Whenever you adapted some framework code, you can use the run test configuration to ensure that ZEN-garden does still function properly.

+#### How to define new test cases
+All testcases listed as functions in the run_tests.py script will be executed if a dataset with identical name is provided in the _ZEN-garden/tests/testcases_ directory.
+Besides the dataset itself, the values which serve as the reference for the variable comparison must be defiend in the _test_variables_readable.csv_ file which is also located in the _testcases_ folder.

 ## Parameters, variables, and constraints
 An important concept in ZEN-garden, or for optimization problems in general, is the definition of parameters, variables, and constraints.
 Parameters are used to store data that is immutable, meaning once a parameter's values are specified, they stay the same for the whole optimization (e.g., the hourly electricity demand per country).
 On the other hand, variables represent quantities whose values are computed by solving the optimization problem (e.g., the hourly electricity output flow of a gas turbine).
 By defining constraints, the parameters and variables can be related to each other such that they follow the rules of physical properties etc. (e.g., energy conservation at nodes).
 In the example optimization problem below, $c^Tx$ is the so-called objective function whose value is optimized (mostly minimizing the net present cost of the entire system), $x$ and $b$ are vectors containing all the variables and parameters, respectively, which are related by constraints of the form $Ax \leq b$.
 Additionally, some variables are defined as non-negative numbers, i.e., $x \geq 0$, as physical metrics like costs, power flows and energy etc. can only be positive.